 US Treasury Yields Analysis – Understanding the Recent Shift

-Market News – Last week, we saw the 10-year US Treasury yield peak at 4.89%.
+Market News—Last week, the 10-year US Treasury yield topped at 4.89%.
 However, it didn’t stay there for long and dropped to an intraday low of 4.62% yesterday.
 This shift in direction seemed to challenge the widely held belief that the yield was on a one-way journey to 5%.

 So, what caused this change?
 The initial trigger was an increase in geopolitical tensions in the Middle East involving Hamas and Israel.
 This situation led to a higher demand for safe-haven assets, investments expected to hold or increase their value during market turbulence.